-This policy outlines the Trust's obligations under Data Protection Legislation with regard to the processing of Special Category Personal Data and Criminal Offence Data.
-This should be read alongside our Data Protection policy and our privacy notices.
+This policy outlines Knightsfield School's obligations under Data Protection Legislation with regard to the processing of Special Category Personal Data and Criminal Offence Data.
+This should be read alongside our Data Protection policy, our Data Security policy, and our privacy notices.